RomanRybachek/Norland_unlimited_days_in_demo/README.md

 # Norland_unlimited_days_in_demo
 This script allows you to bypass 15-days restriction in Norland demo game.

-Everything is working fine.
 It doesn't break the age of the characters.
+But there is a bug that makes all the values in the economic report zeros.

 It works with saves that are made in Russian language version too.
 # How to use: